CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Experiments

-These two judges allows us to measure how good a director's individual reasoning is, and whether that transfers to its public message, but scoring high on these two judging criteria by itself does not guarantee task performance success.
-For example, a communication failure (Definition~\ref{def:communication_failure}) can still happen if the \textit{collective} director output was insufficient for a rational builder to identify an oracle move.
-As such, the \textbf{Pragmatic Sufficiency} (PS) judge operates at the group level—whether the collective director output provided a rational builder with sufficient information to identify at least one oracle-correct move, a property irreducible to any individual director's F1 or F2 score (Figure~\ref{fig:pragmatic_judge_prompt}).
-Notably, the three judges are diagnostically independent by design: SG never sees the public message, MM never sees the private reasoning, and PS evaluates collective output without decomposing it by director.

-\paragraph{Metrics from Grader Outputs} We score each grader question by mapping the model response to a binary value: \textit{Yes} $= 1$, \textit{No} $= 0$, and \textit{Unclear} $= 0.5$.
+We score each grader question by mapping the model response to a value: \textit{Yes} $= 1$, \textit{No} $= 0$, and \textit{Unclear} $= 0.5$.
 Overall SG and MM scores are the mean across all questions for a given director turn; the PS score is the mean across applicable questions for a given collective turn.
-All scores are averaged across \textbf{three} independent grader runs for SG and MM scores and \textbf{two} such runs for PS scores to reduce variance from stochastic model outputs.
-All judge prompts with questions are provided in \Cref{fig:spatial_judge_prompt,fig:mind_model_judge_prompt,fig:pragmatic_judge_prompt} (Appendix~\Cref{app:llm_judge_prompts}).
+All scores are averaged across \textbf{three} independent grader runs to reduce variance from stochastic model outputs.
+All judge prompts with questions are provided in Figs.~\ref{fig:spatial_judge_prompt}--\ref{fig:pragmatic_judge_prompt} (Appendix~\ref{app:llm_judge_prompts}).